 - The music (by Leo Delibes) is upbeat

 - There are a range of different costumes

 - There are a range of dance styles employed in different scenes during the performance, from classical pointe ballet with tutus to the czardas inspired by folk dancing.

 2. The Nutcracker

-This ballet story features a nutcracker which is given to a young girl at Christmas.
+This story features a nutcracker which is given to a young girl at Christmas.
 This nutcracker comes to life as a prince and leads the girl to different kingdoms to watch the different dancers.
-This ballet is fun for a beginner to watch because:
+The Nutcracker is fun for a beginner to watch because:

 - Each individual scene is not very long, making it almost impossible to get bored